aceinnolab/Inkycal/README.md

 **`sudo curl -sSL https://raw.githubusercontent.com/aceisace/Raspberry-Pi-Google-Calendar-with-E-Paper-display/master/Packages-installer | bash`**

 ### Customising the main script
-Once the packages are installed, you can copy the 'Calendar' folder from this directory to the 'Home' folder of the 'Pi' user on the raspberry pi.
-From there, navigate to the file 'stable.py' and edit the file according to your own needs.
+Once the packages are installed, navigate to the home directory, open 'E-Paper-Master' and open the file 'stable.py' inside the Calendar folder.

+3 Main Details are needed to get running:
+1. A valid ical URL.
+Use the export funtion in google calendar to create a ical url link and paste it in the url section
+2. A valid openweathermap API-Key is required.
+This key can be optained for free with an account on openweathermap
+3. Your city's name and your country code (so the correct weather can be displayed) (e.g. `New York, US`)